FredHutch/diy-cromwell-server/README.md

 ## Server setup instructions

 1. Decide where you want to keep your Cromwell configuration files.
 This must be a place where `rhino` can access them, such as in your `Home` directory, which is typically the default directory when you connect to the `rhinos`.
-Create a `cromwell` folder (or whatever you want to call it) and save the files contained in the desired config folder in this repo, OR follow these git instructions:
+Create a `cromwell` folder (or whatever you want to call it) and save the files contained in this GitHub repo OR follow these git instructions to clone it directly.

 ### Quick git instructions on `rhino`
 ```